DrunkTaric/hpr/README.md

 # HPR (Human Personality Recognition)
 ## Important
- This code was written like 5 years ago, this was a graduation project for one of my friends. all I am going to show here is my 5 y.o notes on how it works, and what struggles did I found along the way. don't expect me to understand the code, or even maintain it, its just there for anyone want to take a look at it.
+ This code was written like 6 years ago, I was (15 y.o), this was a graduation project for one of my friends. all I am going to show here is my 6 y.o notes on how it works, and what struggles did I found along the way. don't expect me to understand the code, or even maintain it, its just there for anyone want to take a look at it.
 ## My notes
 ### the beginning